 The services provided by the Foley Funeral Home and its employees encompass a large area, as many individuals prefer to come back to the area they may have grown up in or have roots in still today.
 Foley's large rural area brings Greg and his employees in contact with many out-lying areas and church communities.
 "Clients come to the funeral home with so many questions and sometimes feel burdened with the unknown", Greg says, "most people don't understand how many decisions there are to be made, and they shouldn't.
 That's what we are here for".
 We sincerely hope that the need for a funeral never comes, but with life we also know that death does occur.
 The service and attention to detail is what separates the Foley Funeral Home from others in the area.
 We are ready to serve.

 Sarah (Weitgenant) Schmidt grew up in Monticello with strong family roots in the rural Rice area.
 She attained her degree in Mortuary Science from the University of Minnesota in 2002.
 The majority of her funeral service career was spent serving families near Glencoe, MN before moving to Sauk Rapids where she resides with her husband, Joel and their two sons, Braxton and Hudson.

-Sarah finds a passion in reaching out to families long after the initial time of need.
-She has been involved with the Central Minnesota Grief Service Providers Network.
-The Schmidts are members of Bridge Community Church in Sauk Rapids where Sarah serves as a Deaconess and assists with Children's Ministry.
-She enjoys: camping trips with her family, boating on summer days, making natural household products, studying the Bible, and thrift shopping for hidden treasures.
+She has been involved with the Central Minnesota Grief Service Providers Network, is a Certified Grief Group Facilitator and a Certified Advanced Planning Facilitator.
+Sarah recently completed a Masters Degree in Christian Studies.
+The Schmidts worship at Riverside Church in Sauk Rapids where Sarah assists with Children's Ministry.
+She enjoys: camping trips with her family, boating on summer days, and thrift shopping for hidden treasures.
 One of her favorite quotes is “Enjoy the little things, for one day you will realize they were the big things.”